carlosrobertofreire/ibs-reader/README.md

 ## Viewing Results

-A new file `IBSReader/output.txt` was generated.
+A new file `IBSReader/output.txt` will be generated.

 Open this file and see how your debit knowledge base organized your [Itaú Bank](https://www.itau.com.br/) statements.

 ## Authors